Slim and Tex

 The art here is one of the great celebrations of male bonding in comic books.
 The male bonding possibly has a gay dimension.
 For other comic book stories on this topic, please see my list of stories with political and social commentary, and search for "gay".

 The Snatch (1937).
 Writer: Alex Lovy.
 Art: Alex Lovy.
 First Slim, then Tex go after the kidnappers.
 This is the last Slim and Tex tale.
 The story breaks off in mid point, with Slim wounded (or maybe killed), and Tex tracking down the kidnappers.
 Apparently, the series was canceled before any final episodes could be written, or at least published.
-This particular episode was published after a gap of four months; it might have been created long before, and originally scheduled for #12, but delayed when the series was canceled.

 The tale's last panel says "Continued": meaning more episodes were planned.